 Amazon’s Echo is more popular than ever, and despite competition from Google, Amazon still dominates the virtual assistant market.
 With its ever-growing library of skills, Echo becomes more useful with every passing day.

 But even as Echo wins over more fans, critics are still skeptical.
 Alexa is always listening.
 Our voices are recorded and stored.
 Owners worry that their Echo will be hacked, enabling strangers to hear daily activities.
 Most people are willing to ignore these dangers, but some folks end up with an Echo in their stocking and are terrified of an ad hoc wiretap sitting in their living room.

 If you already have an Echo, be prepared for a shocker.
-My Echo recorded much more than I ever thought was possible.
+Yours might be recording more than you ever thought possible.
 Thankfully there is a way to have Alexa delete everything you say.
 Tap or click here to find out how to use the delete recordings feature.

 Before you welcome Alexa into your life, consider some security settings.
 You may not feel they’re necessary, but it’s good to know your options.

 The most vulnerable part of any Echo unit is its microphone, which absorbs all the sound in the room and may compromise your private conversations if the machine picks up the wrong words.
 To turn the Echo’s mic off, press the microphone off/on button on top of the device.
 Whenever this button is red, the mic is off.
 To reactivate it, just press the button again.